Cisco ACI

 Kubernetes Services

 Service endpoints enable the abstraction of services and the ability to scale horizontally.
-Essentially, it is an abstraction defining a logical set of Pods.
+Essentially, they are abstractions defining a logical set of Pods.
 Services represent groups of Pods acting as one, allowing Pods to access services in other Pods without directing service-destined traffic to the Pod IP.
 Remember, Pods are short-lived!

 The service endpoint’s IP address is from the “Portal Net” range defined on the API service.
-The address is local to the host, so make sure it doesn’t clash with the docker0 bridge IP address.
+The address is local to the host, so ensure it doesn’t clash with the docker0 bridge IP address.

 Pods are targeted by accessing a service that represents a group of Pods.
 A service can be viewed with a similar analogy to a load balancer, sitting in front of Pods accepting front-end service-destined traffic.
 Services act as the main hooking point for service / Pod interactions.
 They offer high-level abstraction to Pods and the containers within.